Gordon119/Enhancing-Multilingual-ASR-for-Unseen-Languages-via-Language-Embedding-Modeling/README.md

-# Weghted Sum Embedding as Initialization for Inference and Finetuning of Whisper
+# Enhancing Multilingual ASR for Unseen Languages via Language Embedding Modeling

 ## Installation
 Use the exact version of the packages in the ``requirements.txt``.